Are you too 'Fast & Furious' in school zones?

 This has probably happened to many of us—you’re driving along and then suddenly you realize that you’ve been driving at regular speed within a school zone where the speed limit is reduced.
 This mistake and others are probably more common than we think, but when it comes to children’s safety, shrugging it off with a “whoops” just doesn’t cut it.

-Whether you’re a parent who drops off and picks up your child from school or a driver who needs to pass through a school zone, here are common driving mistakes made in school zones that we all need to immediately stop making.
+Whether you’re a parent who drops off and picks up your child from school or a driver who needs to pass through a school zone, here are common driving mistakes made in school zones and tips on how to avoid them.

 While we won’t know where every school is located, we’re expected to watch for the signs that tell us that we’re entering a school zone.
 These five-sided, yellowish signs featuring two students with books in hand, are basically universal across the country.
 When you see these signs, slow down, watch for children, and be ready to stop at a moment's notice.
 Learn more about traffic signs in the ICBC Driving Guide.

-School zone hours are typically in effect between 8 AM-5 PM on school days unless other hours are posted.
+School zone hours are typically in effect between 8am - 5pm on school days unless other hours are posted (for example, some municipalities now have expanded school zone hours from 7am - 10pm).
 Keep in mind, many kids use school playgrounds outside of school times and on weekends, so continue to be alert for kids any time you drive through a school zone.

 Drivers must stop for pedestrians who are occupying the crosswalk on the half of the road the vehicle is travelling.
 Of course, it’s also the responsibility of a pedestrian to remain on the curb or other safe place until there’s enough time for a driver to reasonably stop to give them the right of way.
 It’s also the safest rule for drivers to wait for as long as it takes for all pedestrians to reach the curb on the other side.